Naples Metro: History

 In 2000, a new line, Line 9, was proposed.
 Intended to connect the National Archaeological Museum via the Museo di Capodimonte, providing an alternative route to part of Line 1, the project was abandoned.

 Metronapoli took over responsibility for running the urban rail transport network of Naples as part of a planned massive re-invigoration of public transport in the Campania region, on 1 February 2001.
 The regional government announced a rivoluzione del ferro (rail revolution) which involved a planned expansion of the region's network at a cost of €3.8 billion, and would see the construction of 1400 km of new tracks and 80 new stations for a total of 423 stations on the network within Campania.

 On 14 April 2001, service on Line 1 was extended from Vanvitelli to Museum (Museo) station.

-In 2005, The Naples-Aversa Metro line opened between Piscinola and Mugnano.
+In 2005, Line 11 opened between Piscinola and Mugnano stations.

 On 3 December 2005, the CIPE (Interdepartmental Committee for Economic Planning) announced over €600 million worth of funding to be spent the Metropolitana di Napoli network. €323 million was allocated for Montesanto station (Cumana and Circumflegrea), €61.1 million for Quattro Giornate station (Line 1 and Circumflegrea), with both projects to be completed by 2010, as well as €119.7 million to be spent to improve the section of Line 1 between Capodichino and Centro Direzionale and €100 million for the San Pasquale–Municipio section.

-From 23 December 2006 to 20 February 2007, a special exhibition of models and multimedia presentations was held at Castel dell'Ovo to showcase all of the planned improvements to the Metropolitana di Napoli network, and was extremely well received by Neapolitans.
+From 23 December 2006 to 20 February 2007, a special exhibition of models and multimedia presentations was held at Castel dell'Ovo to showcase all of the planned improvements to the Metropolitana di Napoli network, and was extremely well received by locals.

 Line 6, which is categorized as a "light metro" line, opened in February 2007, running on 2.3 km of route and serving 4 stations.

-In 2009, the Naples-Aversa Metro extended to Aversa Centro.
+In 2009, Line 11 extended to Aversa Centro station.

 On 28 March 2011, Line 1 was extended from Museo station to Università.
 On 17 September 2012, the Toledo station between Dante and Università opened on Line 1.
 On 31 December 2013, Line 1 was extended to Garibaldi right next to the central train station.
 On 2 June 2015, the station Municipio (Town Hall) was opened between Università and Toledo on Line 1.
 In August 2021, Duomo Station began operating, its steel and glass dome delayed by subterranean archeological discoveries and related funding and construction pressures.

+On 16 July 2024, Line 6 was extended from Mergellina to Municipio.

+On 1 April 2025, Line 1 was extended from Garibaldi to Centro Direzionale.

 Operator

-Azienda Napoletana Mobilità SpA is currently responsible for the transport services and maintenance of Line 1, Line 6, pedestrian subways, and the funicular railways (Chiaia, Mergellina and Montesanto).
+Azienda Napoletana Mobilità is currently responsible for the transport services and maintenance of Line 1, Line 6, pedestrian subways, and the funicular railways (Central, Chiaia, Mergellina and Montesanto).

-Network
+Ente Autonomo Volturno is currently responsible for the transport services and maintenance of Line 11 and pedestrian subways.

+Infrastructure

+Lines

 The Naples Metro currently operates on three lines.